Benchmarking Continuous Dynamic Multi-Objective Optimization: Survey and Generalized Test Suite: Design Principles for Benchmarking

 \subsection{Components with Temporally Irregular Dynamics}

 Conventional approaches often rely on rigid temporal patterns controlled by a uniform step size $\Delta t = 1/n_t$, as illustrated in Equation~\eqref{eq:gts_time_regular}.
-While such regularity facilitates theoretical analysis, it fails to capture the irregular temporal changes that are inherent to many dynamic systems, such as the optimal control problem of biological network~\cite{J_BMCSB_nimmegeers2016dynamic}, dynamic multi-objective route planning~\cite{J_TCBB_guo2018robust}, and discovery of changing communities in dynamic networks~\cite{J_TEVC_ma2024higher}, etc.
+While such regularity facilitates theoretical analysis, it fails to capture the irregular temporal changes that are inherent to many dynamic systems, such as the optimal control problem of a biological network~\cite{J_BMCSB_nimmegeers2016dynamic}, dynamic multi-objective route planning~\cite{J_TCBB_guo2018robust}, and discovery of changing communities in dynamic networks~\cite{J_TEVC_ma2024higher}, among others.

 To address this limitation, we propose a novel method to introduce controlled irregularity, bridging the gap between artificial test problems and real-world applications.
 Our approach leverages the mathematical constant $\pi$ to generate pseudo-random perturbations.
-At each iteration $\tau$, we extract the $\left\lfloor \frac{\tau}{\tau_t} \right\rfloor$-th digit after the decimal point of $\pi$ (denoted as $\pi_{\tau}$), scale it by $0.5 \times \frac{1}{9}$, and add $\frac{1}{n_t} * \left(0.5 \times \frac{\pi_{\tau}}{9}\right)$ to the original time variation magnitude (see Equation~\eqref{eq:gts_time_regular}).
+At each iteration $\tau$, we extract the $\left\lfloor \frac{\tau}{\tau_t} \right\rfloor$-th digit after the decimal point of $\pi$ (denoted as $\pi_{\tau}$), scale it by $0.5 \times \frac{1}{9}$, and add $\frac{1}{n_t} \times \left(0.5 \times \frac{\pi_{\tau}}{9}\right)$ to the original time variation magnitude (see Equation~\eqref{eq:gts_time_regular}).
 The resulting temporal update mechanism is defined as follows:

 where $\pi_{\tau}$ is given by:

 When $\pi_{\tau} = 0$, the time variation degenerates to the form shown in Equation~\eqref{eq:gts_time_regular}.
 This design possesses two notable properties: \begin{itemize} \item \textit{Reproducibility}: The deterministic digit sequence of $\pi$ guarantees numerical experimental repeatability. \item \textit{Compatibility}: The mechanism naturally reduces to the conventional form when $\pi_{\tau} = 0$. \end{itemize}